At what age were you diagnosed and what was the diagnosis process like?

 I hope my kids learn that no matter what life throws at them, they can achieve great things and that they should never give up.

 I hope they learn by our example to always be kind, caring, empathetic and non-judgemental.

 I hope they ask questions and educate themselves before they make any assumptions.

 I hope they live each day to the fullest and find joy in every situation—even on the hard days—because there’s joy to be found if you look hard enough.

 Most of all, I hope they know that their mom is a fighter and that I’ll always be there for them.

 What or who has been your greatest support throughout your journey and why?

-If you could offer advice to others living with Parkinson’s, what would it be?
+If you could offer advice to other women living with Parkinson’s, especially those who are mothers to children who are still at home, what would it be?

 What are you most looking forward to now?

 I can’t wait to see my old and new friends at the World Parkinson Congress in Kyoto Japan.
 And learn about all of the new advances and exciting things coming up in the world of Parkinson’s.
 Plus, the community that gathers there is amazing.
 I am so inspired by the people I see there who are living well with Parkinson’s and rocking it out no matter what.
 It’s truly a fantastic experience that will leave anyone motivated, inspired, encouraged and ready to face the challenges Parkinson’s brings.
 I can’t wait for that!